h4rvey-g/Note-Blog/content/USMLE/GI/Hepatitis C.md

 			- Highly [[Teratogenesis|teratogenic]]

 >[!tip]
->DAAs have superior efficacy and safety profiles compared with [[Interferons|interferon]] or ribavirin-based regimens and are thus preferred.
+>DAAs have superior efficacy and safety profiles compared with [[Interferons and Tumor necrosis factor|interferon]] or ribavirin-based regimens and are thus preferred.

 ---